 The video showcases an interactive, accessible sonic embroidery.
 A wooden board displays three embroidered designs: a bird, a mountain with flowers, and a pattern inspired by Taiwan’s indigenous culture.
 As the designer touches each embroidery from left to right, a unique melody plays, creating a sensory experience that blends touch and sound to make the artwork more inclusive.

-I designed a small system box containing a Photon2 module.
-The box is connected to three pairs of wires and a computer, allowing children to link their embroidery artwork to the system.
-This setup enables their art pieces to become interactive, producing melodies when touched.
+To further develop this project, I had the honor of exhibiting Sonic Embroidery at a Family Day event hosted by the Museum of Craft and Design.
+For the exhibition, I designed a small system box containing a Photon 2 module.
+The box connected to three pairs of wires and a computer, allowing children to link their embroidery artwork to the system.
+This setup enabled their art pieces to become interactive, producing melodies when touched, and creating an engaging, hands-on experience that brought accessibility and creativity together.

 I was grateful to collaborate with the Museum of Craft and Design in San Francisco for this event.
 I had the opportunity to engage with many families who were curious about Sonic Embroidery.
 Parents were especially interested in learning about the technical aspects, while children were fascinated by the way sound was produced through each embroidered artwork.
 It was rewarding to introduce a new form of interaction between art, artists, and audiences, bridging the gap between traditional crafts and modern technology.